 Study Abroad Program Overview

-Study abroad in Thailand in this exciting summer program which provides in-class instruction and field-based learning about community studies and public health.
+Study abroad in Thailand in this exciting summer program which provides in-class instruction and field-based learning about community studies, public health and population mobility.

 Working in multidisciplinary student-centered teams, this hands-on program teaches students how to listen to those providing established NGO services, how to interact respectfully with those in need of assistance and helps you gain perspective on what you might choose to do after graduation.